MinyFramework/Miny-Annotation/README.md

 Annotation syntax
 --------
 Annotation tags are preceded with an at-sign (@) and they start on a new line.
 The tag name can consist of letters, numbers, dash (-) and underscode (_) signs but must begin with at least one letter.
-The following are example of invalid tag names: `@1tag`, `@-tag`.
+The following are examples of invalid tag names: `@1tag`, `@-tag`.

 There are three types of annotations:
  * Simple annotations that do not have values (`@tag`)
  * Annotations that are followed by their values (`@tag that has a value`).
  * Annotations that are followed by parentheses (`@tag(value, 'other value')`.

 The values are strings delimited by commas.
 In the secound case only one value is allowed, commas and the following text are discarded.
 The third case allowes multiple values that are separated by commas.
 To allow commas and newlines in the value, simply enclose it in ' or ".

 ### Examples: